Looking for last minute ideas for a Light Party? Here are 30 tried & tested crafts & games for kids of all ages to enjoy!

 Make hoops with glow sticks to throw over bottles/containers filled securely with water/sand.
 To make the containers glow simply stick 4 glow sticks to the sides.
 You can make this game as simple or as complicated as you like by adding obstacles in front of the containers.

 :: Glow in the Dark Balloon Volleyball

-Again this a perfect game for a large open space & great for encouraging children to work together.
-You can buy glow nets or make your own with some glow in the dark tape.
-We've used a glow in the dark balloon ball like these from the Glow Company & given players high-vis jackets to wear so they can be easily seen.
+Again this a perfect game for a large clear space & great for encouraging children to work together.
+You can buy glowing nets or make your own with some glow in the dark tape.
+We've used a glow in the dark balloon ball like these from the Glow Company & given players high-vis jackets to wear.

 :: Glow Treasure Hunt

-Whatever activities you're using for your Light Party, I hope your evening shines brightly!
+Whatever activities you're using for your Light Party, I hope it goes brilliantly & shines brightly!